ehrbase/ehrbase/doc/release/README.md

         ```

 - [ ] IN README:
-    - add new Releas version at the top
+    - add new Release version at the top
+    - describe in one sentence what's this release is about

 - [ ] done

-## 05. Commit changes with proper message and push to remote (Github)
+## 05. Commit changes with proper message and push to remote

 ```
-git commit -m "Updated release version to v0.15.0" git push -u origin release/v0.15.0
+git commit -m "Updated release version to v0.15.0" git push --set-upstream origin release/v0.15.0
 ```

+NOTE: This will trigger a Docker Hub build creating the image **ehrbase/ehrbase:0.15.0**

 - [ ] done